slurmulon/flap/README.md

     * `before`
     * `after`
     * `abort`
- * Improves readibility of complex conditions
+ * Improves readability of complex conditions
  * Helps prevent deep nesting and callback hell

 ## Examples

   * `when`

+    This example also uses `map` to ensure all arguments are `Number`s and `after` to ensure that the final value doesn't exceeed 90.

     ```javascript
     const positiveSlope = flap